LucaKingu/Data-Structures-and-Algorithms/README.md

 2. Constantly practice the syntax and structure of 3 globally used programming languages

-I also explore and understand the time and space complexities inlcuding Big O notations to determine the growth rate of a function.
+I also explore and understand the time and space complexities inlcuding Big O notations to determine the growth rates of the algorithms.
 On Python, I give my conclusions and also plot the graphs using matplotlib to clearly depict the Big O time complexity.